PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Experimental Setup

+The T5-based text classification models do not follow the same procedure originally described in \citet{raffel2020exploring}.
+Instead, we add a simple \emph{1D-CNN} classifier on top of the T5 encoder to predict the task label (Figure \ref{fig:PADA}).
+The number of filters in this classifier is $32$ with a filter size of $9$.\footnote{We experimented with the original T5 classification method as well, but \emph{PADA} consistently outperformed it.} The generative component of the T5-based models is identical to that of the original T5.
+Our T5-based models for Aspect Prediction cast sequence tagging as a sequence-to-sequence task, employing the text-to-text approach of \citet{raffel2020exploring} to generate a `B' (begin), `I' (in) or `O' (out) token for each input token.
+Other than this change, these models are identical to the T5-based models for text classification.

-For all implemented models we use the \textit{HuggingFace} Transformers library \citep{wolf-etal-2020-transformers}.\footnote{\url{https://github.com/huggingface/transformers}} We train all models for $5$ epochs with an early stopping criterion according to performance on the development data.
-All parameters are optimized using the \textit{ADAM} optimizer \citep{DBLP:journals/corr/KingmaB14}, with a batch size of $32$, warmup ratio of $0.1$, and a learning rate of $5\cdot10^{-5}$.
-The maximum input length of the T5-based models is set to $128$ tokens, and the maximum output length is $40$ tokens.
+We train all text classification models for $5$ epochs and all sequence tagging models for $60$ epochs, with an early stopping criterion according to performance on the development data.
+We use the cross-entropy loss function for all models, optimizing their parameters with the \emph{ADAM} optimizer \citep{DBLP:journals/corr/KingmaB14}.
+We employ a batch size of $32$ for text classification and $24$ for sequence tagging, warmup ratio of $0.1$, and a learning rate of $5\cdot10^{-5}$.
+The maximum input and output lengths of all T5-based models is set to $128$ tokens.
 We pad shorter sequences and truncate longer ones to the maximum input length.

-The T5-based models do not follow the same task classification procedure originally described in \citet{raffel2020exploring}.
-Instead, we add a simple \textit{1D-CNN} classifier on top of the T5 encoder to predict the task label (Figure \ref{fig:generative-models}).
-The number of filters in this classifier is $32$ with a filter size of $9$.
-The generative component of the T5-based models is identical to that of the original T5.\footnote{We experimented with the original T5 classification method as well, but \textit{PADA} consistently outperformed it.}

-For \textit{PADA}, we tune the $\alpha$ (example proportion-mixture, see \S\ref{sec:DRF-gen}) parameter considering the value range of $\{0.1,0.25,0.5,0.75,0.9\}$).
-The chosen values are: $\alpha_{rumour}=0.75$ and $\alpha_{mnli}=0.1$ for Rumour Detection and MNLI, respectively.
-For each example, we select the top $m=5$ DRFs most associated with it, for its prompt.
+For \emph{PADA}, we tune the $\alpha$ (example proportion-mixture, see \S\ref{sec:DRF-gen}) parameter considering the value range of $\{0.1,0.25,0.5,0.75,0.9\}$.
+The chosen values are: $\alpha_{rumour}=0.75$, $\alpha_{mnli}=0.1$ and $\alpha_{absa}=0.1$.
+For each training example, we select the top $m=5$ DRFs most associated with it for its prompt.
 For the generative component of the T5-based models, we perform inference with the Diverse Beam Search algorithm \citep{DBLP:journals/corr/VijayakumarCSSL16}, considering the following hyper-parameters: We generate $5$ candidates, using a beam size of $10$, with $5$ beam groups, and a diversity penalty value of $1.5$.
-The $\rho$ parameter in the DRF extraction procedure (\S\ref{sec:DRF}) was tuned to $1.5$, for all domains.
+The $l$ and $\rho$ parameters of the DRF extraction procedure (\S\ref{sec:DRF}) were tuned to $1000$ and $1.5$, respectively, for all domains.